aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

    - Dependencies are set to ensure proper resource creation order.

 ## Deployment Validation
-- Verify the deployment by checking the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) for the status of all stacks.
+- Verify the deployment by checking the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) for the status of all stacks mentioned above in CDK Deploy Stack Summary.
 - Ensure all resources are created successfully in the specified cdk AWS region.
 - Verify Product catalog Knowledge Base was setup successfully:
    - Capture the Cloudformation output value for `ProductCatalog-KnowledgeBaseName` in `{app-name}ShoppingAgentStack`stack.